Moist-Cat/moogle-2023/Readme.md

 - DataStructures.cs: Contains classes to store data including all the utility functions they need to function.
 Here you will find the Ranker class with most of the core features Moogle! uses
 - Difflib.cs: C# port of the difflib python module
 - Settings.cs: self explanatory

+## What is Report.html.pdf

+Detailed documentation explaining technical details of the implementation of the Moogle! search engine.